StinaAxelsson/project2/README.md

 ## Design choises
 This site is about a space adventure, and therefore I wanted it to be colorful and an invitation to something fun but also obvious what it is about.
 I chose the background image and the images on the spaceships in a similar cartooney theme to match.
 ## Colours
-For the colors I going with the colors of the galaxy, that is purple, blue, pink and black.
+For the colours I going with the colors of the galaxy, that is purple, blue, pink and black.
 To clarify that this is a game about the space.
-And the colors matching very good and is great to use togehter.
+And the colours matching very good and is great to use togehter.
 ## Typography
 For the text i chose to go with two Fonts.
 For the headlines, rubrics and buttons I used 'Tourney', it is a fun and great font and make it look more like a game.
 And for the score and instructions I used 'Roboto', because it is a great font for reading and it goes well with Tourney.